 Tulsa’s QEI team uses the best practice standards set forth by the National Association for the Education of Young Children (NAEYC) as the foundation for improving quality.
 The initiative targets 2 STAR programs whose children and families are receiving subsidized care in Tulsa, Creek, Rogers, Wagoner and Osage counties.

 The QEI targets programs whose children and families are receiving subsidized care.
 This may be in the form of DHS monies, scholarships/grants or tribal funds.
 The program must be located in our catchment area (Tulsa, Osage, Creek, Rogers, and Wagoner counties).
 However, it is our desire to assist any program or provider who wants to improve the quality of care for young children.
-If you do not fall into the above categories, but are still seeking support for accreditation, please contact firstname.lastname@example.org.
+Please contact Cynthia Mooney at firstname.lastname@example.org or Collette Sawyer at email@example.com for additional information.